noureh10/noureh10/README.md

-<h2> Hello stranger !</h2>
+## Hello stranger !

 👋 Hi <br/>

-My name is Nour Echaâra, I'm 19 and I'm a programming enthusiast studying in, you guessed it, computer science.
+My name is Nour and welcome to my Github page.

-On my profile you'll mainly find all my personal projects.
-I look at some Python repositories on my lost hours.
-As some wise man once said, curiosity is the wick in the candle of learning

-<h2> Useful links </h2>

-You'll find there anything you need if you need to contact me or check my references <br />

-<a href="https://www.instagram.com/noureh10/?hl=en">My Instagram</a><br />
-<a href="https://www.linkedin.com/in/nour-echa%C3%A2ra-406b13225/?locale=en_EN">My Linkedin</a><br />
-<a href="https://noureh10.github.io/">My website</a><br />
+I'm a student in Computer Science and a tech enthusiast.
+Here, you'll find all my personal projects (mostly written in Python, Batch or Java).

+## Useful link

+If you have some spare time, have a look at <a href="https://noureh10.github.io/">my website</a> !<br />

 <!---